Don King (musician)

 Donald Alan King (born May 4, 1954, in Fremont, Nebraska) is an American singer, songwriter, guitarist, and trumpeter.
 In the 1970s and 1980s, he recorded a total of four major label albums, and charted more than fifteen hit singles on the Billboard country music charts.
+He is not to be confused with Donny King, a Freddy Fender sideman who had several charting solo singles in 1975-76.

 Early career

 His first job was at a Quality Inn club in Nashville in 1974, where he was able to make valuable connections.
 He signed with Con Brio Records and in 1976 his song "Cabin High (In the Blue Ridge Mountains)" placed him on the charts.
 In 1977 he reached the Top 20 with "I've Got You to Come Home To", after which he released his first album, Dreams 'n Things.
 His second album, Feelings So Right, (1978) yielded four Top 30 hits.
 In 1979, the single "Lonely Hotel" reached the Top 40.
 After two more hits in 1980 he began touring with well-known artists, such as Alabama, Reba McEntire, John Anderson, The Oak Ridge Boys, Conway Twitty, and Tammy Wynette.
 In 1981, he reached the Top 40 twice, first with his cover of Johnny Cash's "I Still Miss Someone" and then with "The Closer You Get."
 That same year he released his third album, Whirlwind.

 Members of King's road band went on to become the country music group Sawyer Brown.